saibot94/atos-unihack-2020/README.md

 Task:
 Create a functional program that simulates a petri network that is not accounting transport capacity, only node capacity.
+Addition: Each entity (Place, Transition, Token) shall contain a record of interaction, in such way that at any given time, on a selected entity it can be visible the entity log.

 ---- Instructions -----